Royleong31/sanitiser_backend/README.md

 # Sanitiser Backend
 - The code for the APIs are in the functions/index.js
 - There are 2 APIs, 1 for resetting and 1 for indicating that a dispenser was used.
 - As the gateway does not check if the dispenserId and companyId are valid, all the checks are done on the backend.
-Both APIs will reject the request if the companyId or dispenserId are incorrect
+Both APIs will reject the request if the companyId or dispenserId is incorrect
 - More details on the specific workings of each API can be found in the comments in the code in the index.js file
 - It uses a serverless architecture using Firebase Cloud Functions, Firebase Firestore and Firebase Cloud Messaging
+- You will need to deploy the code on your account as it is currently on my personal account.
+Just use the code, modify it if necessary and upload it onto another Firebase account.

 ## Database Architecture
-- There are 3 main groups: Companies, Users, and dispensers.
+- There are 3 collections: Companies, Users, and dispensers.
 - Each company has many dispensers
 - Each company has many users